 Rabbi Anna Boswell-Levy has served as the rabbi and spiritual leader of Congregation Kol Emet since July 2014.
 She is a creative educator, service leader, and ritual maker, infusing song and spirit into her services and teachings.
-She is at heart a congregational rabbi, and is passionate about helping individuals and families find meaning and purpose during life’s peaks and valleys, and the quieter yet precious moments in between.
 Rabbi Anna places a high emphasis on relationships based on trust and mutual respect.
 She is dedicated to the creation of healthy and inclusive congregations where every voice can be heard.
+Rabbi Anna grew up in an interfamily household and strives to integrate the diverse, multi-faceted backgrounds and cultural identities of congregants into the fabric of synagogue life.

-Rabbi Anna’s experiences in Israel were a foundational part of her decision to become a rabbi and sparked a passion for social justice.
-Rabbi Anna has lived and studied in Israel on four separate occasions, the first time as a 12 year-old when her father was beginning cantorial school.
-While studying in Israel during rabbinical school she was an Aaron Zeigelman Social Justice Fellow and interned for Bat Shalom, an Israeli feminist peace organization.
-Rabbi Anna was part of the first American Jewish World Service rabbinical student delegation to El Salvador 2004, where she learned first-hand the effects of globalization on the local economy and rural poor families.
-An influential trip in her rabbinate, she recently visited Immokalee, Florida to witness the living and working conditions of migrant farmworkers.
-She is proud to serve as the Board co-chair of T’ruah (formerly Rabbis for Human Rights – North America) and has served on its board since 2005.
+Rabbi Anna’s experiences in Israel were a foundational part of her decision to become a rabbi and sparked in her a passion for social justice.
+Rabbi Anna has lived and studied in Israel on four separate occasions.
+While studying in Israel during rabbinical school, she was an Aaron Zeigelman Social Justice Fellow and interned for Bat Shalom, an Israeli feminist peace organization.
+She took part of the first American Jewish World Service rabbinical student delegation to El Salvador in 2004, where she learned first-hand the effects of globalization on the local economy and rural poor families.
+More recently, she participated in the first rabbinic delegation to visit Immokalee, Florida, organized by T’ruah: The Rabbinic Call for Human Rights, where she witnessed the living and working conditions of migrant farmworkers.

-Rabbi Anna lives in Yardley, PA with her husband Josh, an attorney, their 5 year-old daughter Adar and twin toddlers, Zara and Olive.
+Rabbi Anna lives in Yardley with her spouse, Josh, who is an attorney, and their three young daughters Adar, Zara and Olive.
 They are sources for much laughter, inspiration, and continued devotion to Jewish life.

 My first religious school experience was in an old, dark and moldy building in New York City.
 We all sat, hands crossed, petrified to share or speak, 2 hours a day, 5 afternoons a week.
 It was then I thought to myself, there has got to be a better way!
 And so, 10 years later, when I chose my profession, I committed myself to improving the plight of Jewish education for children.
 Since then it has been a learning experience every year.
 Just when I think I’ve seen it all, there is another issue or idea evolving.